KuprikSar/Lesson1/lesson1.md

 Open a project folder.
 Open a Terminal and type `git init`.
 For add file to repository type `git add filename.xxx`.
 For create a first save point type `git commit -am "init commit"`.
 Git is initializated.

 ## 5. Write a changes to repository
-After changes in file you need a save it (command+s).
+After changes in file, you need a save it (command+s) before create save point.
 For write changes in repository type a command `git commit -am "comment"`.
 For check a save pont type a `git status`.
 You can see something that:
 ```
 On branch draft
 nothing to commit, working tree clean